DON'T DELETE, DRAFT OR HIDE THIS ARTICLE. IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. 

 In order for Workfront to authenticate with SharePoint, Workfront needs a master site collection where users have the Full Control permission level or specific Manage permissions.
-This master site collection acts as an Authentication Entry Point for Workfront.
-It should be empty and documents should be contained within other site collections, each of which having specific permissions set to allow only certain users to perform certain actions.
+This master site collection acts as an Authentication Entry Point for Workfront, and it should be empty.
+Documents should be contained within folders in other site collections, each of which having specific permissions set to allow only certain users to perform certain actions.

 To create a master site collection:

 - Create a site collection in SharePoint.
 For instructions, visit Microsoft’s site at http://office.microsoft.com/en-us/office365-sharepoint-online-enterprise-help/create-or-delete-a-site-collection-HA102772354.aspx.
 Note: The Master Site Collection will only be used for OAuth.
 As such, documents will not be stored in this site collection.
 Because of this, the size of this site collection can be small.